yannickkirschen/cards-against-dhbw/README.md

 ### Persona

-- **Master of Desaster (MOD)**: The MOD is the person who creates the game and is responsible for the game flow.
+- **Master of Disaster (MOD)**: The MOD is the person who creates the game and is responsible for the game flow.
 They can start the game, add new cards and kick players.
 - **Player**: A player can join a game and play the game.
 They can also add new cards to the game.